kofigumbs/coding/content/interactive-programs/writing-programs.md

 but now that we know about functions, we can do much more.
 Functions let us define the behavior for our programs.

-Elm programs have 3 main pieces:
+Elm programs have 3 main pieces.

- 0. The **model** — the data in your program
- 0. The **update** function — how does your model change in the program
- 0. The **view** function — how do you show your model on the screen

-Let's walk through how each piece appears in the example.
+Let's walk through each piece as it appears in the example.

+##### 1. The model

+The **model is the data** in your program.
-First, the `initialModel` is the data that you start with.
+In our code, `initialModel` is the data that we start with.
-In this example, our data is a `number` that we start at 0.
+Since our data model is a `number`, we'll start it at 1.

+##### 2. The update function

+`update` defines how your model changes in the program.
-Next `update` is a **function that takes two arguments**.
+It is a **function that takes two arguments**.
 We'll skip over the first one for a moment.

 The second argument is the most recent version of your model.
 `update` always returns a model, which is... an _updated_ version of your data.
-In this example, we aren't doing any updates.
-Instead we are always returning the `currentModel`.
+In this simple example, we are always updating the data to be 2.

-This means our program is very boring, since it doesn't _do_ anything yet.
+##### 3. The view function

+`view` tells Elm **how do you show your model on the screen**.
-`view` should look very familiar to you, since it always returns Html.
+This function should look familiar to you, since it always returns Html.
 `view` is a function because anytime we update our data model, we probably want to show something different on the screen.

+---

 `main` is where it all comes together.
-`Html.beginnerProgram` is a function that takes a record argument.
+`Html.beginnerProgram` is a function that takes a record argument and creates an interactive program.
-Elm uses these 3 fields, `model`, `update`, and `view`, to create and run our program.

----
+Elm calls our `update` function anytime an event happens, and then it calls `view` to put the new data on the screen

-There's one piece I glossed over: **where do `msg` events come from?**.
+There's one piece we glossed over: **where do `message` events come from?**
 Well, your answer is just one page away.

-> ⭐️ **Try** running this program.
+> ⭐️ **Try**
-> We told you that it won't do anything,
-> but it's a good habit to check for yourself.
+>
+> 0. Predict what will display when you run the program
+> 0. Run the program
+>
+> _This practice is known as "calling your shot".
+> Thinking through what might happen helps you better understand the program.
+> But always make sure you run it, in order to check your assumptions._